Maple Syrup Fest

 Activities include:

-· Watching maple syrup cooking demonstrations
+Watch maple syrup cooking demonstrations around a campfire